jesnamathews/jesnamathews.github.io/_posts/2020-10-13-Recruitment-best-practices.md

 Here are some best practices in recruitment which can be implemented in your organization to improve hiring of talented candidates:

 ## **Diversify your applicant listing when recruiting employees**
-Diverse candidate pool will flock top talent to your organization which can be achieved by different strategies:
+Diverse candidate pool will flock top talent to your organization which can be achieved by different strategies mentioned here:
 <ul><li>Make the listing interesting by choosing relevant job titles and keywords in the job description.</li>
 <li>Use your creativity to make the job advertisement more appealing to potential candidates as it goes a long way in recruiting the best fit for the organization.</li>
 <li>Utilize different social media channels while recruiting.
 Although LinkedIn is the most popular choice among recruiters, the other channels like Facebook or Instagram are also very beneficial.
 Talent communities like Stack Overflow, GitHub are great for engineering roles.</li>